 Benjy: PJ is definitely the expert here, but I think a good analogy can be found in the introduction of Italian Food to this country.
-30 years ago Italian food meant Italian-American dishes like spaghetti and meatballs.
+Thirty years ago Italian food meant Italian-American dishes like spaghetti and meatballs.
 There was little knowledge or understanding the intense variety of regional cuisines in Italy.
-Over the last 30 years we have seen chefs, restaurants and cookbooks, really focus in on specific regions.
+Since that introduction we have seen chefs, restaurants and cookbooks, really focus in on specific regions.
 People have started to realize that there is a difference between Northern and Southern Italian food or even between Calabrian food and Sicilian food.
 I think Thai food in the states now is where Italian food was 30 years ago.
-There is a standard repetoire of Thai-American dishes that you will find in pretty much every Thai restaurant in the country.
-We are really excited to have the opportunity to broaden people’s experience of Thai food by focusing in a little bit more on one region.
+There is a standard repertoire of Thai-American dishes that you will find in pretty much every Thai restaurant in the country.
+We are really excited to have the opportunity to broaden people’s experience of Thai food by focusing a little bit more on one region.

 What can we expect from the menu?

-Thai food, despite appearances, is very approachable.
+Thai food is very approachable.
 We hope to emphasize that.

 What’s the deal with the name?

 Benjy: We kicked around a lot of names in both Thai and English.
-One thing that was really important to all of us was to acknowledge up front that while this is a cuisine that we really care about and are very interested in, we are not Thai people and we are not claiming to be authorities.
+One thing that was really important to all of us was to acknowledge up front that while this is a cuisine that we really care about and are very interested in, we are not Thai people.
 Foreign Correspondents sort of captured that feeling for us.
 It’s about being respectful and passionate chroniclers and translators of a cuisine.

 Any other notable features of this restaurant?

-Chris: Besides the fact that it’s going to be completely awesome, yes.
-One thing that I’m really excited about here is that we have the opportunity to introduce people in Houston to a style of food that hasn’t really been available.
+Chris: One thing that I’m really excited about is that we have the opportunity to introduce people in Houston to a style of food that hasn’t really been available.
 And not only the style, but the actual food itself.
-To our knowledge, a lot of the herbs, spices, and vegetables that we served at Midnight Sticky Rice have never been served in Houston in a commercial environment.
+A lot of the herbs, spices, and vegetables that we served at Midnight Sticky Rice aren’t readily available to the public.

-Benjy: Aside from being the only place in the country where you will be able to eat this particular style of food, I am really excited about the build out.
-We are designing the restaurant to create a fun and energetic atmosphere, the kind of place where you can go with a friend or date, or with a big group and have a great time.
-The interior is shaping up really nicely and we are very excited about the large outdoor patio space.
+Benjy: I’m really excited about the build out.
+We are designing the restaurant to create a fun and energetic atmosphere— the kind of place where you can go with a friend or date or with a big group and have a great time.
+The interior is shaping up really nicely, and we are very excited about the outdoor patio space.
 You can expect dense vegetation (including edible vines and herbs we will be using in the restaurant), shaded seating, and a feeling of being transported to somewhere magical.
-At the end of the day, we are passionate about creating neighborhood spaces for the Heights and I think that Foreign Correspondents will be something really special and unique.
+At the end of the day, we are passionate about creating neighborhood spaces for the Heights, and I think that Foreign Correspondents will be something really special and unique.